512z/podlens/README.md

 ## 🙏 Acknowledgements

 This project stands on the shoulders of giants.
-We are deeply grateful to the following open source projects, technologies, and communities that made EchoMind possible:
+We are deeply grateful to the following open source projects, technologies, and communities that made PodLens possible:

 ### Core AI Technologies
 - **[OpenAI Whisper](https://github.com/openai/whisper)** - The foundational automatic speech recognition model that revolutionized audio transcription